Enhancing Democracy with New Democratic Forms

 An impartial moderator and assistant will keep the discussion on track and make sure that anyone wanting to speak may do so.
 They will be selected by Council member vote, typically either from among employees of the county chosen by the county manager (or equivalent) or from New Enlightenment Citizens Union (forming, and ultimately Party) members trained for these roles.
 (Facilitating and improving democratic processes will be an essential function of the New Enlightenment Citizens Union).

-In counties where no county official or trained New Enlightenment Citizens Union member is available, participants will choose a moderator and assistant by vote from among citizens who register their interest with qualifying information on the county government, or if not available, state government website.
+Where no county official or trained New Enlightenment Citizens Union member is available, participants will choose a moderator and assistant by vote from among citizens who register their interest with qualifying information on the county government, or if not available, state government website.
 The essential importance of having an impartial and reasonable moderator thoroughly familiar with the deliberative process will be emphasized in the instructional programs.

-The assistants will take minutes, including notation of any requests for information in the meeting that would later be sought and presented at the next meeting or emailed to participants prior to it.
+The assistants will take minutes, including notation of any requests for information in the meeting that would later be sought and presented at the next meeting and emailed to participants prior to it.
 Moderators and assistants will also be paid $25 per hour.

 The Deliberatives Processes Will Narrow Society’s Wide Chasms